Jenny Greene

-Jenny Greene (born October 9, 1978) is an Astrophysicist and Professor at Princeton University.
+Jenny Greene (born October 9, 1978) is an astrophysicist and professor of Astrophysical Sciences at Princeton University.
 She is notable for her work on supermassive black holes and the galaxies in which they reside.
+Her work also involves a partnership with the Princeton Gravity Initiative and as co-founder and academic advisor to the Prison Teaching Initiative (PTI) at Princeton University.